 - Short cords on the cameras

 A sound baby monitor for twins.
 It’s powerful with a lot of features built in.
 This monitor would be a welcome addition to any family.
 The cameras are really easy to use, and have a powerful zoom and a built in, automatic night vision mode, so even in the middle of the night you can make sure your little treasures are safe and sound.

 You can choose one camera or two, whatever you need, and it’s actually expandable all the way up to four separate cameras.
 So if you want to completely cover your entire nursery, or half of your house, with baby cams, you can.

 The sound quality is what really sets this apart.
 It’s crystal clear, which makes it easy to hear everything that’s happening at the other end.
 You can also set the sound levels using the monitor, so if there’s something going on in the background, like music, you can set this up to automatically filter that out.

 The cameras only have short cords, so it’s a bit of effort sometimes to get them to where you need them, and they aren’t controllable from the monitor like the Infant Optics is, so if you want a different view, you’re going to have to go change it yourself.
 (And at that point, why even have the camera?)

-Overall, these are among the best monitors for twins, which will give any new parent everything you need, at a reasonable price.
+Overall, these are among the top quality monitors on the market if you have twins, which will give any new parent everything you need, at a reasonable price.

 A mixed bag.
-Summer Infant's monitor has a few features that make it a really good dual baby monitor for two rooms, as well as a pretty good monitor in general.
-There's just a few things that I'd wish they'd done better.
+Summer Infant’s baby monitor for twins has a few features that make it a really good dual choice, for example, to have them in two rooms, as well as a pretty good monitor in general.
+There’s just a few things that I’d wish they’d done better.

 First off, we’ve got to talk about the split screen feature.
 You can have the feeds from two cameras on the monitor at once, which is so so good when you’ve split the twins up for an hour.